MaxBotCoder/Universal-Package-Manager/README.md

 old: v0.0.3-C: Changed how the seller's smart contract determines wheather or not it has been changed!

-NEW: v0.0.4: Added money withdrawl to seller's end smart contract!
+old: v0.0.4: Added money withdrawl to seller's end smart contract!

+NEW: v0.0.4-B: Fixed downloads counter.